zerjz/lexitron/spell-abduction-of-strength.md

 **Subclass:** Grim Reaper

-**Spell Effect:** Tears strength from your target and infuses your muscles for 0:06:00.
+**Spell Effect:** Tears strength from your target and infuses your muscles for 0:06:00
-# Header